esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

  Use MySQL, MariaDB, PostgreSQL, or MS SQL Server.

 * Riak KV - If you're planning to deploy a massive cluster, consider Riak KV as a potential storage backend solution.
- It offers high availability and fault tolerance which is excatly what you need for your distributed MongooseIM architecture.
+ It offers high availability and fault tolerance which is exactly what you need for your distributed MongooseIM architecture.
  Use Riak KV with `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.
  Erlang Solutions commercially supports Riak KV.